ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   A mapping of region and country codes to a list of pool IDs (ordered by their failover priority) for the region.

 --enabled
-:   Whether the load balancer pool is enabled.
+:   Determines whether or not the load balancer pool is enabled.
 Valid values: `true`, `false`.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #update-glb-examples}